meritechsolutions/azenqos_qgis_plugin/README.md

 - Repeat the same when you want to upgrade the plugin

-Using Standlone mode to replay/analyze without QGIS (Developer mode)
+Using Standlone mode to replay/analyze logs without QGIS (Developer mode)
 ------------------------------------------------------------

 - Run: